 Creating a Genuine Data Consent Framework

-In 2021, there are 1,291 data breaches worldwide—and the most common type of stolen or leaked data in these cases are customers’ personal information, which costs around $180 per record.
+In 2021, over 40 billion records worldwide were exposed due to data breaches—and the most common type of stolen or leaked data in these cases are customers’ personal information, which costs $180 per record.

 These data breaches, such as zero-day, zero-click attacks, rightfully cause worry and distress among customers, and these consumer sentiments also brings disastrous results for corporations.
 As users worldwide began to distrust giving personal information to brands, organizations are left with fragmented consumer data, which results to irrelevant marketing campaigns and disconnected brand journeys.